What to Expect:

 Engineering professions are spread across different industries, allowing for many different academic concentrations.
-Some examples of common engineering fields include civil, electrical, chemical, mechanical and industrial.
+Some examples of common engineering fields include:

 The Associate in Engineering program includes required general education and prerequisite courses that are acceptable to all state funded Bachelor of Engineering programs.
 Students who follow the degree progression plan will meet the entrance requirements at all public North Carolina Bachelor of Science Engineering programs.
 Associate in Engineering graduates may apply to any of these programs without taking additional and sometimes duplicate courses.

-Admission to engineering programs is highly competitive and is not guaranteed.
+Admission to engineering programs is highly competitive and not guaranteed.

 In order for a student’s credit to transfer, the Associate in Engineering graduate must:

 Obtain a grade of “C” or better in each course

 Achieve an overall GPA of at least 2.5 on a 4.0 scale